 - Snorkeling gear: Unless you’re going on an organized tour, getting your hands on decent snorkeling gear might not be as easy as you think.
 Bring your own snorkeling gear to save the hassle.

 - Travel drone: If you’re traveling with a drone (like this awesome DJI mini drone), you might run into some issues.
-I saw several people being accosted by local authorities trying to launch drones on the islands.
+I saw several people get into trouble for trying to launch drones on the islands.

 - Mosquito repellant: Mosquitoes are no joke in Thailand.
 Pack a good DEET-free bug repellant to steer clear of any pesky insects!